Dragon Ball Super: Production

-When Dragon Ball Super was first announced, Akira Toriyama was reported to be credited for the "original story and character design concepts" of the anime, in addition to his regular role as series creator.
-The official Japanese name of the series uses the ending suffix 超 which can translate as "super" but instead of using the traditional on'yomi (ちょう, Chō) or kun'yomi (こ, Ko) reading for the kanji, it is meant to be pronounced and read as (スーパー, Sūpā), the English word for "super" in katakana.
-Other media in the series had done the same like the video game Super Dragon Ball Z (2005).
+When the Dragon Ball Super anime was first announced, Akira Toriyama was reported to be credited for the "original story and character design concepts", in addition to his regular role as series creator.
+Toyotarou, illustrator of the Dragon Ball Super manga, which began serialization before the anime began airing, explained that he received the major plot points from Toriyama, before drawing the storyboard and filling in the details himself.
+He would then send the storyboards to Toriyama for review, who would edit the initial draft, making changes to dialogue and art, before sending it back to Toyotarou, who illustrated the final draft and sent it to Shueisha for publication.

-Toriyama explained his involvement with the "Future Trunks arc" by saying that he created the story based on suggestions from the editorial department, "As with last time, I wrote the overall plot outline, and the scriptwriters have been compiling and expanded the story content into individual episodes, making various changes and additions, and generally doing their best to make the story more interesting."
 In addition to new characters designed by Toriyama, other characters for the "Universe Survival arc" were designed by Toyotarou, and a few by both.

-After covering the last story arc seen in the anime series in November 2018, the Dragon Ball Super manga continues with original story arcs.
+Although the anime series ended in March 2018, the Dragon Ball Super manga continued with original story arcs.
 For the "Galactic Patrol Prisoner arc", Toyotarou wanted the enemy Moro to be truly evil, like Piccolo Daimao was in the original Dragon Ball.
 He utilized elements of goats, a common Western demon motif, for the character and made his clothes shinigami-esque.
 Because Jaco and the Galactic King have "classic alien"-like designs, Toyotarou wanted Merus to have a retro look as well and so gave him a silver bob cut.
 But he also gave the character bishōnen elements because he wanted him to be popular.
 For the Yardratian race, who are mentioned but never appear in Toriyama's original Dragon Ball manga, Toyotarou and his editor Victory Uchida decided to use both the design seen in Dragon Ball Z and a design created by Toriyama.